Franklin Earl Leach III

 • application and development of sensor arrays to measure water quality in urban streams and inform policy decisions

-• measurement of dissolved organic carbon dynamics in urban settings
+• measurement of dissolved organic carbon dynamics in urban settings and aquatic ecosystems

 • development of fieldable technologies to reveal temporal molecular-sediment interactions